dalihub/dali-demo/examples/direct-rendering/README.md

 thread.
 This method implicitly creates an offscreen buffer to render into.

 MAX_CUBES - allows change number of cubes to render

+**Please note:** native-renderer.cpp/h are used by gl-window.example as well.